-Studies have shown that having high-quality relationships offers numerous health benefits.
-This can mean having supportive family and friends as well as a healthy connection with others through community activities or organizations.
-People who have strong social ties have a lower risk of dying from all causes and a lower risk of certain health problems than those who lack strong social relationships.
+Studies show that having high-quality relationships benefit your mental health and impact your overall health.
+This can mean having supportive family and friends, or having a healthy connection with others through community activities.
+People who have strong social ties have a lower risk of dying from all causes.
+Those with social social support have a lower risk of certain health problems than those who lack strong social relationships.

-An article published in the Journal of Health and Social Behavior states that people who have a higher number of quality relationships have a lower risk of:
+According to an article in the Journal of Health and Social Behavior, people who have a higher number of quality relationships have a lower risk of:

 - Heart disease and/or heart attack

 When we think of good health, we may picture someone who eats a wholesome diet and goes to the gym regularly.
 We may have our own personal health goals, such as getting more sleep or eating less sugar.
 But your social relationships can have a big impact on your health.

 Medical research shows that the mind and body are strongly connected.
 Think about how your thoughts change the way your body feels: an upsetting or stressful event can cause digestive problems, a surge in blood pressure, headache, difficulty sleeping, and much more.
 These effects can all have a negative impact on health.

 The support of good friends or family gives you a healthy way to cope with stress, which may reduce its damaging effects on your body.
 Having positive interactions reduces the stress response that can harm a person’s hormonal system, heart, and immune system.